 If you have a job site or project involving digging, you need to know where all your utility lines are before starting.
 The last thing you want is to accidentally dig up a water line and flood your house, or worse.
-Thankfully, there there’s GPS utility mapping.
+Thankfully, there there’s underground utility mapping software\>.
 Utilizing GPS technology lets you map out your utility lines precisely, so it’s easy to avoid them when digging for whatever reason.

 Finding underground utilities can be tricky, but GPS utility maps ensure that all necessary information about underground utilities is available via digital means in an easy-to-navigate format.
 Kit includes Geode GPS unit and accessories.
 Subsurface Maps App and RD8100/8200 were purchased separately.